Congressional leaders say Sessions should stay out of investigations

 Top Republicans called on Attorney General Jeff Sessions to recuse himself from the investigation into Russian interference in the 2016 presidential election after Sessions revealed he met with Moscow officials during the campaign.

+While the top-ranking Democrats in both the House and Senate have called on Sessions to resign.

-Rep. Jason Chaffetz, chair of the House Oversight Committee, tweeted Thursday that Sessions should remove himself from investigations involving Russia and the election.
-Idaho Rep. Raul Labrador followed shortly after, telling reporters that Sessions "may actually become a witness" in the investigation.
+GOP Rep. Jason Chaffetz, chair of the House Oversight Committee, tweeted Thursday that Sessions should remove himself from investigations involving Russia and the election.
+Republican Sen. Rob Portman and Idaho Rep. Raul Labrador also said Sessions should recuse himself, with Labrador saying Sessions "may actually become a witness" in the investigation.

 The number two House Republican, Rep Kevin McCarthy, also said in an appearance on MSNBC's "Morning Joe" that it would be "easier" for Sessions to recuse himself from the investigation being conducted by the FBI.
 Though he later said in an interview with Fox News that he was not calling on Sessions to recuse himself.